Salvadel/phish-detect/README.md

 # PhishDetect

-> CS 455 – Artificial Intelligence | Spring 2026
-> Embry-Riddle Aeronautical University – Daytona Beach

-A proof-of-concept machine learning classifier that analyzes email content to determine the likelihood it is a phishing attempt.
+A machine learning classifier that analyzes email content to determine the likelihood it is a phishing attempt.
 Built as an academic exploration of applying supervised learning to a real-world cybersecurity problem.

 **Scope note:** This is a proof-of-concept project built for educational purposes.
 It is not intended for production use or as a replacement for enterprise security tools.

----

 ## Team Members